Top Rated Los Angeles Estate Planning Attorney for Wills & Living Trusts

 A living trust is an arrangement under which one person, called a trustee, holds legal title to property for another person, called a beneficiary.
 Los Angeles trust attorneys are licensed professionals who can help by providing legal advice and preparing relevant documents.
 You can be the trustee of your own living trust, keeping full control over all property held in trust.
 A “living trust” (also called an “inter vivos” trust) is simply a trust you create while you’re alive, rather than one that is created at your death.
-In Los Angeles and Los Angeles, different kinds of living trusts can help you avoid probate, reduce estate taxes, or set up long-term property management.
+In Los Angeles County, different kinds of living trusts can help you avoid probate, reduce estate taxes, or set up long-term property management.

 Two Types of Living Trusts in California

 With a revocable living trust, you transfer all your assets into the ownership of the trust.
 You retain control of those assets as the trustee of your revocable living trust.
 You can change or revoke the trust at any time you want.
 The assets in the trust pass directly to your beneficiaries without going through probate upon your death.
 Many individuals and couples who establish a living trust, establish a “revocable” trust as the basis of their estate plan.

 An irrevocable trust allows you to permanently and irrevocably give away your assets during your lifetime.
 Usually, after you give away these assets, you have relinquished all control and interest in these assets.
 Due to that fact, these assets are no longer considered part of your estate and aren’t subject to estate taxes.
 Irrevocable trust may also provide certain asset protection benefits, since you no longer own the assets of the trust.